Featured image of post Run!

 error: creating user | createUser | app-54fb9-n4vkg

-So it was request overload after all.
+So it really was request overload after all.

 I restarted the pod, restarted the synchronization, the load was once again distributed between the two pods, everything passed.

-We can now close the incident.
+We can close the incident.

 The main aim of this technique is to determine the root cause of a defect or problem by repeating the “why?” question five times, each time linking the current “why” to the answer of the previous “why”.